ProcStack/procstack.github.io/docs/AIDev/aiNotes.htm.md

 I made a whole 'blog' system for this... yet here we are....

+No, I wont have ai write for me here.

+   These are my thoughts,

+     How ever scattered they may be.

 If you couldn't tell, I'm training my AIs on my own works.

 A personally made AI trained on personally made images / videos / photos / code / writing.